-I know many of you would love to travel to Europe but the thought of trying to communicate in a different language seems a bit daunting.
-So thanks to some feedback I’ve compiled a list of the 5 countries you can visit without speaking the national language. the five countries are:
+I know many of you would love to travel to Europe, but the thought of trying to communicate in a different language seems a bit daunting.
+So thanks to some feedback, I’ve compiled a list of the 5 countries you can visit without speaking the national language.
+You will need a passport in order to visit these countries, which means you will need one of my passport holders!
+The five countries are:

 - The Netherlands